LPN-Bachelor of Science in Nursing

 About the LPN-BSN Pathway Program

 The LPN to BSN Concurrent Enrollment Pathway allows Licensed Practical Nurses (LPNs) who are enrolled in their first semester at a Kentucky Community and Technical College System (KCTCS) to concurrently enroll in the University of Louisville’s RN-to-BSN online curriculum, enabling them to graduate in as few as three years.
-Benefits on this pathway include:
+Benefits of this pathway include:

 - Start on your RN-to-BSN program before taking the NCLEX (RN licensure exam).